Skip to main navigation Skip to search Skip to main content

 Pam has expertise in a range of quantitative and qualitative research approaches including surveys, observational methods, focus groups and interviews.
 She also has an interest in public involvement and engagement.
 She is currently Public Involvement and Engagement lead for Fuse: The Centre for Translational Research in Public Health and is co-chair for the Fuse Public Involvement and Engagement Group.

-Across the Department of Social Work, Education & Community Wellbeing, Pam supervises undergraduate and postgraduate research students in Health & Social Care; Childhood & Early Years Studies; Social Work; and Public Health.
+Across the School of Communities and Education, Pam supervises undergraduate and postgraduate research students in Health & Social Care; Guidance and Counselling; Social Work; and Public Health.
 She also leads Dissertation Project (level 6), Inequalities and Social Justice (level 4) and Learning at University (level 4) modules, and teaches quantitative research methods in Health and Social Care, Guidance and Counselling, and Social Work.
 Additionally, Pam is a member of the University’s Ethics College of Reviewers.

 Pam is a Chartered Member of the British Psychological Society and a Fellow of Advance HE.